martyromero/martyromero.github.io/_posts/2017-08-13-i-owe-this-song-to-my-friends.md

 ---
 layout: post
-title: I owe this song to all my friends
+title: I owe this song to my friends
 summary: Some years ago I found a song by Tom Paxton that captured perfectly in its melody and its lyrics how I felt about a gal that walked out of my life.
 category: blog
 comments: true